ErpNetDocs/dev/domain-api/data-manipulation/update.md

 ```

 > [!note]
-> When updating complex fields (e.g. `Quantity`, `Amount`) ensure dependent properties are provided consistently, and in the correct order when required by business rules.
-In general the measurement unit/currency must be set before the quantity/amount.
+> When updating complex fields such as `Quantity` and `Amount`, the behavior depends on where the dependent measurement unit or currency is stored.
+If it is stored in the same entity, ERP.net can resolve and assign it automatically from the code in the complex value.
+If it is stored outside the entity, the code in the complex value must match the already effective reference.
+See [Property Dependencies and Update Order](update-order.md).